-- City of Fort Bragg: A Coastal Development Permit is required to analyze the project's compliance with City's certified Local Coastal Program.
-If the project is approved by the City of Fort Bragg, the entire project is appealable to the California Coastal Commission; - Department of Toxic and Substance Control: Retains oversight of hazardous material removal/remediation.
-Remedial Action Plan for OU-E; - Department of Fish and Wildlife: A Clean Water Act Section 1602 Lake or Streambed Alteration Agreement may be required for one or more components of the project include changes to the Mill Pond configuration and/or changes to the underground Alder or Maple drainages.
+- Department of Toxic and Substance Control: Retains oversight of hazardous material removal/remediation and approval of the Remedial Action Plan for OU-E; - Department of Fish and Wildlife: A Clean Water Act Section 1602 Lake or Streambed Alteration Agreement may be required for one or more components of the project include changes to the Mill Pond configuration (as part of the proposed project) and/or changes to the underground Alder or Maple drainages (alternatives).
 In addition, Section 2081 take permit may be necessary if the project causes impacts to nesting areas for identified State listed avian species or take of State listed plants or wildlife species; - Army Corp of Engineers: The proposed project includes the placement of a weir and is considered wetland fill.
 Other project alternatives may also require a Section 404 Permit; - Regional Water Quality Control Board: Section 401 certification will be necessary if the project involves discharge of dredged or fill materials into the ocean, if dredging of the Mill Pond is necessary, or if wetlands are filled as part of the project. - Division of Safety of Dams: DSOD has determined that the Mill Pond dam would be structurally unsound in a maximum credible earthquake (8.0).
-The intention of the proposed dam improvement project is twofold: 1) structurally stabilize the dam; and 2) create a smaller area contained by the dam in order to remove the dam from DSOD jurisdiction; - California State Water Resources Control Board: The Division of Water Rights will need to be consulted if water is stored: - National Oceanic and Atmospheric Administration: A permit may be required related to federally threatened and endangered species.
+The intention of the proposed dam improvement project is twofold: 1) structurally stabilize the dam; and 2) create a smaller area contained by the dam in order to remove the dam from DSOD jurisdiction; - California State Water Resources Control Board: The Division of Water Rights will need to be consulted if water is stored; - National Oceanic and Atmospheric Administration: A permit may be required related to federally threatened and endangered species.
 For example, if pelagic fish (Coho and Steelhead Salmon) access is introduced into a day-lighted creek system that terminates in an undergrounded City storm drain system. - US Environmental Protection Agency: A National Pollutant Discharge Elimination System will be necessary to address changes to City and/or Mill Site stormwater management system. - 2.
-Seamless Coordination with DTSC Processing of Remedial Action Plan (RAP) for OU-E. The environmental consulting team will work closely with the applicant's remediation specialists (Kennedy/Jenks Consultants) and DTSC on the process for environmental review of the RAP.
+Seamless Coordination with DTSC and Processing Remedial Action Plan (RAP) for OU-E. The environmental consulting team will work closely with the applicant's remediation specialists (Kennedy/Jenks Consultants) and DTSC on the process for environmental review of the RAP.